 An all-solid-state battery system that maintains uniform pressure inside the battery during charging and discharging to prevent cell expansion and contraction issues.
 The system uses a closed chamber filled with pressurizing fluid to apply isostatic pressure to all cells.
 A state detector monitors battery conditions.
 A controller adjusts temperature and fluid flow rates to keep pressure within a range based on cell state.
 This prevents volume changes from affecting cell pressurization.

-18. Temperature and Charge State Dependent Pressure Control in Solid-State Batteries
+9. Solid-State Battery Module with Temperature and Charge State Adaptive Pressure Control

 HONDA MOTOR CO., LTD., 2023